 Quibi was launched to massive acclaim in 2020.
 The mobile-focused streaming service claimed it was a major competitor to rivals such as Netflix, Disney+, and Amazon Prime… yet it shut down six months after launching.

-The business hadn’t launched an MVP first, but it could have increased its chances of survival if it had.
+The business hadn’t launched an MVP project first, but it could have increased its chances of survival if it had.

 Where do you start?